 Master Bedroom

-Our master bedroom will sport Schweitzer Linen’s Windward Luxury bedding.
+To get ready for summer, our master bedroom will sport Schweitzer Linen’s Windward Luxury bedding.
 I just love the embroidered sailboats and coastal vibe of this bedding set.

 Crisp, clean, and fresh with a nautical summer vibe.

-A May Beach Day
+A May Beach Day: Get Ready for Summer

 The beach was filled with seaweed, the wind was blowing, the bugs were flying, and a bulldozer was moving rocks.
 But it was still so great to sit in my beach chair with the ocean by my side